Active Plan HRA

 If My Credit Balance Drops Below $250, Can I Continue to Use My HRA Debit Card?

 Yes.
-Your HRA needs to be at 250 credits for the account to become available the first time.
+Your HRA needs to be at least 250 credits for the account to become available the first time.
 After that, unless your account is suspended or forfeited you can continue to use the balance in your account.

 What Happens if My HRA Balance Drops to $0?